Halsey77/Grand-Theft-Radios/README.md

 Download the `.apk` file from the releases page and install it on your Android device.
 Boom, you're done.
 Now choose a radio station, download and listen to it whenever you want.

+Or you can download the source code, then build it and install on your device.

 ## This app could be better, how do I contribute?

 Fork this repository, make your changes and open a pull request.
 I'll take a look at it and merge it if it's good.